 Rinse the green lentils once or twice in cold water and then fill up the pot halfway until all the lentils are covered.

 Place this pot uncovered on the stove top on a medium heat setting.
-Once the pot contents start to boil gently, place the lid on the pot (leaving a small opening slit) and let the pot contents continue to simmer for 25-30 minutes.
+Once the pot contents start to boil gently, place the lid on the pot (leaving a small opening slit) and let the pot contents continue to simmer for about 30 minutes.
 Adjust the stove heat setting as needed to keep the pot contents bubbling gently.

 Use a slotted spoon to remove the cooked green lentils into a separate bowl to cool (reserve the cooking liquid to be used in other dishes).